drewbstew/minipedia/README.md

 Hopeful Features:
 * Open Wikipedia pages within minipedia page/div and apply custom styling to wiki css
 * Learning / imitating the search bar animation from the CodePen example

+Latest Edit: Also apparently Angular now.
+I took a break from this and may fuck off with it in the future, but we'll see what becomes of it.